BCLT Executive Director

 Pamela Samuelson is the Richard M. Sherman ‘74 Distinguished Professor of Law and a Professor of Information Management at the University of California at Berkeley.
 She is also a Director of the Berkeley Center for Law & Technology.
 She has written and spoken extensively on the challenges that digital technologies pose for existing legal regimes, particularly intellectual property law, and more recently has become interested in legal regulation of digital networked environments.

-Paul Schwartz is a leading international expert on information privacy and information law.
+Paul Schwartz is the Jefferson E. Peyser Professor of Law at the University of California at Berkeley School of Law (Boalt Hall).
+He is a leading international expert on information privacy and information law.
 His scholarship focuses on how the law has sought to regulate and otherwise shape information technology—as well as the impact of information technology on law and democracy.

 Suzanne Scotchmer is Professor of Economics, Law and Public Policy at the University of California, Berkeley.
 Her main academic interest at the moment is the economics, policy and law of innovation, including intellectual property.
 She also maintains an interest in economic theory and game theory, in which she has also published widely.